kaivola/solita-dev-academy/README.md

 <details>
 <summary>Using the provided script</summary>

-Clone, build and run both the backend and the frontend by running:
+Clone, build, and run both the backend and the frontend by running:

 ```
 ./run.sh